Floyd maps to the boundaries of relatively hyperbolic groups: Attractor sum

 \subsection{Existence of attractor sums}

-The following is proved in \ref{sumWithG} in the particular case `$\Omega{=}G$'. \begin{prop} Let a locally compact group $G$ act on a compactum $\Lambda$ properly on triples and on a locally compact Hausdorff space $\Omega$ properly and cocompactly.
-Then on the disjoint union $\Lambda{\sqcup}\Omega$ there is a unique compact Hausdorff topology $\tau$ extending the original topologies of $\Lambda$ and $\Omega$ such that the $G$-action on the space $X{\leftrightharpoons}(\Lambda{\sqcup}\Omega,\tau)$ is proper on triples.\end{prop}
+We will now prove the attractor sum theorem in full generality. \begin{prop} Let a locally compact group $G$ act on a compactum $\Lambda$ properly on triples and on a locally compact Hausdorff space $\Omega$ properly and cocompactly.
+Then on the disjoint union $\Omega{\sqcup}\Lambda$ there is a unique compact Hausdorff topology $\tau$ extending the original topologies of $\Lambda$ and $\Omega$ such that the $G$-action on the space $X{\leftrightharpoons}(\Omega{\sqcup}\Lambda,\tau)$ is proper on triples.\end{prop}

 The uniqueness of $\tau$ follows from \ref{glueUnique}, so it suffices to indicate $\tau$ with the desired properties.

 We call the space $X$ the \it attractor sum \rm of $\Lambda$ and $\Omega$.
 We denote it by `$\Lambda{+}_G\Omega$' or by $\Omega{+}_G\Lambda$.